 If your credit is still somewhat salvageable, you could also consider cards with higher interest rates to get you started.
 Some might have fair variable introductory rates that can help you get a firm footing in the credit world again.
 Of course, you will need to make sure that your budget affords the ability to make enough payments that you could potentially pay your balances off very quickly in order to avoid those heavy finance charges.
 However, your credit score will improve as long as you have available credit, so you could technically open an account and simply keep it open just to improve your score.

-- Green Dot primor® Mastercard® Gold Secured Credit Card Green Dot primor® Visa® Classic Secured Credit Card First Progress Platinum Elite Mastercard® Secured Credit Card
+- Green Dot primor® Visa® Gold Secured Credit Card Green Dot primor® Mastercard® Classic Secured Credit Card Assent Platinum Mastercard® Secured Credit Card

 - H&R Block Emerald Prepaid Mastercard® First Progress Platinum Select Mastercard® Secured Credit Card Total VISA® Credit Card (Flower Power)